 The Canada-Chile Partnership Framework, was formed in 2007 to strengthen collaboration between the two countries through business, trade, and even immigration.
 In 2017, the Canada-Chile Free Trade Agreement (CCFTA), the foundation of the bilateral trade and investment partnership, celebrated its 20th anniversary.

-Even better, if you are Chilean and want to apply for a temporary work visa through this program, you can do so without completing a Labour Market Impact Assessment (LMIA).
+Even better, if you are Chilean and want to apply for a temporary work visa through this program, you can do so without completing a Labor Market Impact Assessment (LMIA).

 - you must be a citizen of the Chile